josetom/go-chain/README.md

     - Sync
 - Wallets
 - LevelDB
+    - Stores the blocks against hash
+    - Has an index to point block number against hash.
+Iterator is run on this index
 ### Todo
 - Persist state
     - TBD : Txn Data should not be publicly accessible.
 Make it public and add a different struct to handle persistance